Travel In Chiang Mai: Tours, Car Hire, Hotels

 Here’s wishing you safe travel through the spectacular city of Chiang Mai!

-Our suites are perfectly appointed to pamper you.
+Our luxury hotel suites are perfectly appointed to pamper you.
 Akyra suites are elegant, with bathtub balconies and private courtyards.
 In-room amenities include plush robes, comfy slippers, and lavish towels.
 Cozy up with luxurious linens.
 Unwind with natural toiletries.
 Enjoy the convenience of a fully-stocked mini-bar, the delight of a stellar entertainment system, and the perks of your own espresso coffee machine.
 Manor suites are especially spacious, with walk-in closets and expansive bathrooms.
 There’s plenty of room for a family of four.

 Set your sights on a trip of delight and adventure in Chiang Mai!